 If you're prone to losing things (or forgetting to take them on a trip), the Go Card may not be for you.
 Lost cards are not replaceable or refundable.

-Go San Diego Card: What Is It?
+The Go San Diego Card

 Using it is simple.
 Just take your printed or mobile Go Card to any included San Diego attraction, present it at the ticket window, and you're in.
 After it's used the first time, the card is good for the number of days you chose, but those must be consecutive days.
-If you skip one because you're tired, you don't get a refund - or an extension.
+If you skip one because you're tired, you don't get a refund or an extension.
 Except for the rare multi-day pass, you can visit each attraction only once.

 The Go Card will probably save you some money, but for most people, it won't be as much as the ads claim.
 The only way to know for sure: Add it up.
 Only you know which attractions you want to visit and how much you're willing to rush them to pack everything in.
 A quick way to get all the prices you need for that is to use the Go Select page, where they show current prices.

 The Go San Diego Card will save money if you:

-Buy a 3-to 5-day card and visit all the big-ticket attractions (Sea World, Legoland, San Diego Zoo and Safari Park) OR visit about 3 to 4 of the smaller attractions per day.
+- Buy a three-to-five day card and visit all the big-ticket attractions (SeaWorld, Legoland, San Diego Zoo, and Safari Park) or visit three or four of the smaller attractions per day.

 Inside Look at the Included Attractions

 Of all California's top tourist destinations, San Diego has the most attractions that charge high admission fees, with five of the top dozen attractions charging well more than $50 per adult ticket, and three others requiring an admission fee.
-Those attractions are why most people visit the city, and if you plan to "do" them all, you'll probably use your Go Card a lot.
+Those attractions are why most people visit the city, and if you plan to do them all, you'll probably use your Go Card a lot.
 However, not everyone wants to see the top sights, and these insights may help you make sense of it all.

-Some attractions offered may not interest you.
-For example, if you don't like to go to museums, that takes about 20 attractions off the list.
+- Some attractions offered may not interest you: For example, if you don't like to go to museums, that takes about 20 attractions off the list.
 If you don't like guided tours, that eliminates another half dozen.
 If the list of things you want to do becomes too small, the card might not save you money.
-However, some people say it introduced them to enjoyable activities they might not have found on their own.
+However, some people say it introduced them to enjoy activities they might not have found on their own.
 And once you break even, you'll save on every little thing you do after that.

-Only longer-duration cards include Sea World (3 days or more)
+- Only longer-duration cards include SeaWorld (three days or more).

-Take a closer look at that long list: You'll see that some attractions are not in San Diego, but in Anaheim, Orange County or even Hollywood You would have to go there to enjoy them - which may or may not be part of your vacation plan.
+- Take a closer look at that long list: You'll see that some attractions are not in San Diego, but in Anaheim, Orange County, or even Hollywood.
+You would have to go there to enjoy them, which may or may not be part of your vacation plan.

-So, a museum-hating, guided-tour-avoiding vacationer who isn't going to leave San Diego is left with about two dozen attractions to choose from.
+- A museum-hating, guided-tour-avoiding vacationer who isn't going to leave San Diego is left with about two dozen attractions to choose from.

-How to Get a Go San Diego Card
+How to Get a Card